TheTrainingBoss/StirTrek-GenerativeAI/README.md

 |3:45 - 4:15|Lab 4 RAG Fundamentals|
 |4:15 - 4:45|Embeddings & Vectorization|
 |4:45 - 5:00|Lab 5 Embeddings and Vectorization and final wrap up.|

+## I hope you enjoyed the Workshop!
+### Looking forward to seeing you in next year's StirTrek!